ZenSensi/ZenSensi/README.md

 # 💫 About Me:
-Currently working on an AI Startup named Arenoi - AI Therapist
+Currently working as Co-Founder in AI Startup named Arenoi - AI Therapist

 ## 🌐 Socials: